William Bairstow Ingham: Death and aftermath

 The Islanders of Utian had a recent history of killing unwelcome visitors to their island, massacring two groups of Redlich's beche-de-mer operators since the start of 1878.
 Ingham, therefore, went well armed with muskets, rifles, revolvers and a nine-pound and two four-pound cannons attached to the Voura.
 Despite expecting violence, Ingham and his crew were welcomed by the people of Utian when he arrived there on 24 November 1878, organising him a feast and helping him collect the beche-de-mer equipment.
 However, the Islanders had previously planned to deceive Ingham's group and kill them once they had gained their confidence.
 On the third day Ingham was at Utian, the Islanders attacked, murdering him and six of his crew.
 One of the crew, a Wari Islander named Joe, escaped on a boat to nearby Misima Island.
-He stated that he hid and watched the entire party roasted in stone ovens and eaten.
+He stated that he hid and watched as the entire party was roasted in stone ovens and eaten.
 When later questioned about the cause of the massacre, the Islanders stated that the foreigners were killed for abusing their women and threatening to kill their men.
 The Islanders also stripped the Voura and took possession of the firearms and ammunition.

-When news of Ingham's and the crew's murder and cannibalism reached the Australian colonies, newspapers such as The Queenslander called for "swift and severe punishment" of the "treacherous and bloodthirsty savages" of Utian Island.
+When news of Ingham's and the crew's murder and cannibalisation reached the Australian colonies, newspapers such as The Queenslander called for "swift and severe punishment" of the "treacherous and bloodthirsty savages" of Utian Island.
 It was suggested that a Royal Navy war vessel from the Australia Station be despatched immediately and that "every male native in the village at Brooker Island of 15 years up to the oldest greybeard of the tribe has deserved death".

 In April 1879, HMS Cormorant commanded by Captain James Bruce sailed to Utian Island and attempted negotiations with the islanders, which were unsuccessful.
 Captain Bruce then left the island, but not before bombarding it with around twenty exploding projectiles.
 The bombardment did little apparent damage and it was feared that the islanders, who appeared to be led by a highly capable Torres Strait Islander named Billy, were becoming increasingly confident and could ignite a general uprising against the colonisers in the region.

 The visit of HMS Cormorant was deemed unsatisfactory and in June, Commodore John Wilson sailed to Utian in the 17-gun flagship HMS Wolverine to conduct a punitive expedition.
 Early in the morning of 11 June Wilson ordered a detachment of a hundred well-armed marines to attack the island.
 They captured and burned all the large sailing canoes, and shot an islander dead.
 The marines scoured the island but were unable to locate any further people or the remains of Ingham.
 The next day, Wilson ordered the destruction of Utian.
 All the villages and farms on the island were burnt to the ground and every coconut tree was cut down.